Virginia city councilman set on fire in attack over 'personal matter,' unrelated to office

-A city councilmember in Virginia was set on fire by a man who had entered a local magazine's office through a locked door, authorities said Wednesday.
+DANVILLE, Va.
+(AP) — A city councilmember in Virginia ran through his office covered in gasoline and then was set on fire by a man who chased him outside, authorities said Wednesday.

-Lee Vogler, 38, ran through the building covered in gasoline in an attack the investigators say stemmed from a “personal matter” that was unrelated to his politics or work as councilman, authorities said.
+Lee Vogler, 38, was flown to a North Carolina hospital after the attack investigators say stemmed from a “personal matter” that was unrelated to his politics or work as councilman, authorities said.

 He is an elected official in Danville, Virginia.